milports/composer-brewerydb/README.md

 composer-brewerydb
 ==================

-Composer package for implementing the BreweryDB API in Laravel, using Guzzle for retrieval and caching.
+Composer package for implementing the BreweryDB API in Laravel, using Guzzle (version 4) for retrieval and caching.

 # Installation